christhomper/React-Todo-App/README.md

 3. Install dependencies using `npm install`.

-4. Start the development server using `npm start`.
+4. Start the development server using `npm run dev`.

-5. Access the application at [http://localhost:3000](http://localhost:3000) in your browser.
+5. Access the application at [http://localhost:3000](http://localhost:5173) in your browser.

 ## Technologies Used